 Talk and discussion about the role of community anchors in public service reform, drawing on What Works Scotland research.

-This webinar will draw from the recent What Works Scotland research report on community-led, holistic community organisations – in particular as community development trusts and community-controlled housing associations.
+This webinar drew from the recent What Works Scotland research report on community-led, holistic community organisations – in particular as community development trusts and community-controlled housing associations.

-- introduce the community anchor ‘model’ and provide some illustrations from the research
+- introduced the community anchor ‘model’ and provide some illustrations from the research

-- make links between the role of community anchors and the Christie Commission’s aspirations for public service reform in Scotland
+- made links between the role of community anchors and the Christie Commission’s aspirations for public service reform in Scotland

-- highlight themes of social change – relevant to both community anchors and public service reform – of local democracy, community resilience for sustainable development and inequalities
+- highlighted themes of social change – relevant to both community anchors and public service reform – of local democracy, community resilience for sustainable development and inequalities

-The second half offers space for questions and discussion – and seeks to bring together practitioners (community sector and public services), policymakers (local and national), citizens and researchers for further dialogue.
+The second half offered space for questions and discussion and brought together practitioners (community sector and public services), policymakers (local and national), citizens and researchers for further dialogue.